 Border Terriers are a healthy breed and have litters of four to six puppies.
 They’re also one of the longest-lived breeds, with an average life span of 12 to 15 years.
 If you want a pup from a Border Terrier, contact a reputable breeder or go through the Kennel Club breeding program.

 Pregnancy in dogs typically lasts around 63 days from conception to delivery.
-During this time, many changes take place in both the mother dog’s body and behaviour.
+During this time, many changes take place in both the mother dog’s body and behavior.
 By understanding these changes, you can help ensure a healthy litter of puppies is born without any complications.